-Debi Hoege is the program manager for the Center for Innovation in Global Health.
+Debi Hoege is the senior program manager for the Center for Innovation in Global Health.

 Hoege has over a decade of experience in strategic project management and the implementation of global health programs at both the community and headquarters levels.
 Her primary focus has been supporting the rollout of complex HIV programs in East and Southern Africa, as well as Central America.